-Our aim at Special People North is to provide support workers with a range of different experiences to families and carers who have children, young people or adults with special needs.
+Our aim at Inspire and Support Cheshire (formerly Special People North) is to provide support workers with a range of different experiences to families and carers who have children, young people or adults with special needs.

 We take great care to always match the family to the support worker with the most relevant experience.
 We are always interested to hear from qualified support workers who have a full driving license and transport available and who would like to hear about our flexible working conditions.